Neutral / cushion / high arch

 The Asics Gel Excel33 3 has a standard running shoe length.
 It is available in sizes that adhere to the regular measurements for men and women.
 The available width is medium, so those with feet that are medium-sized would be able to acclimate well when wearing it.
 Its semi-curved shape accommodates the natural curvature of the foot.

-The AHAR® or the Asics High Abrasion Resistant Rubber is a durable external sole component that’s made from carbon rubber.
+Similar to the popular Asics Contend 4, the Gel Excel33 3 uses the AHAR® or the Asics High Abrasion Resistant Rubber.
+It is a durable external sole component that’s made from carbon rubber.
 It’s one of the most reliable layers of protection when it comes to running shoes.
 It protects the sole unit from wear and abrasion.
 It also gives reliable traction over the roads.

 The Gel® Cushioning System is a silicon-based unit that is placed in the rear of the Gel Excel33 3.
 It attenuates shock when landing the foot on the ground.
 It also permits a smoother and easier transition through the gait cycle.